snobu/destreamer/README.md

 Alpha-quality, don't expect much.
 It does work though, so that's a neat feature.

-It's slow (2x real-time).
+It's slow (e.g. a 60-min video takes 20-30 minutes to download).
 Not much i can do about it for now unless i find a better way than ripping HLS.

 ## DISCLAIMER